Reports

 • Going the extra mile in any form?

-Anyone is welcome to submit a nomination to show appreciation for the quality and integrity of the work done by an operator of a Tribal water or wastewater system that is located within the ITCA National Tribal Water & Wastewater Operator Certification Program service area, which includes USEPA Regions 5 through 10.
+Anyone is welcome to submit a nomination to show appreciation for the quality and integrity of the work done by an operator of a water or wastewater system serving fewer than 5,501 people and that is located on Tribal lands within the ITCA National Tribal Water Systems Programs service area, which includes USEPA Regions 5 through 10.
 Nominations should be submitted by those who have personally witnessed the great work of the operator being nominated.
+Nomination of a utility manager is welcome if the person conducts the day to day operations and maintenance of a small rural Tribal water/wastewater system.

-A committee of volunteer Tribal water/wastewater operators will review the nominations and select the winner of the Tribal Operator of the Year 2023 Award.
-All nominees and the selected winner will be announced on September 14, 2023, during a virtual Awards Ceremony.
+A committee of volunteer Tribal water/wastewater operators will review the nominations and select the winner of the Tribal Operatory of the Year 2024 Award.
+All nominees and the selected winner will be announced and recognized at the Awards Ceremony on September 13, 2024, during the National Tribal Water Utilities Workgroup Meeting.

 How to Nominate an Operator